Preeti Tomar

 Preeti Tomar (born in 1970) is an Indian politician from Delhi belonging to Aam Aadmi Party.
-She is a member of the Delhi Legislative Assembly.
+She is a former member of the Delhi Legislative Assembly.
 Her husband Jitender Singh Tomar is a former member of the Delhi Legislative Assembly.

 Biography

 Tomar completed postgraduate studies from Raghunath Girls' Post Graduate College in 1989.
 She received B.Ed degree from Meerut University in 1994.